+The text editor supports attributes such as bold, underline and font colour, with simple indent and bullet functionality.
+It will convert most forms of uniform resource locators to hypertext.
+Up to 10,000 characters can be added to the message.
+Once you are happy with the message, press the Update button.

 Configuring Tags, Column Mappings and Experiment Parameters

 When DC21 is first installed, the available Tags, Column Mappings and Experiment Parameters are populated in the database from the configuration file dc21app_config.yml.
 Once the system has been installed, the Experiment Parameters and Tags can be modified by modifying the lookup tables that store these values.
 This can be done directly using a tool like PSQL.
 Another convenient way to do this is to use the Rails console.
 The instructions below use the Rails console to add rows to the tables.